bangbangcon/west/content/Venue.md

 ---

-## Getting from Santa Cruz city to Jack Baskin Auditorium
+## Getting from Santa Cruz to Jack Baskin Auditorium

 We are considering having shuttles between Santa Cruz downtown and the Jack Baskin Auditorium.
 Please keep an eye on this page!